1000minds’ ‘secret spice’ is a method we invented and christened ‘PAPRIKA’.

 In contrast to PAPRIKA, most other methods used by other decision-making software rely on ‘scaling’ or ‘ratio’ measurements of decision-makers’ preferences, which are far less natural – less human!

-For example, the well-known Analytic Hierarchy Process (AHP) asks:
+For example, the well-known Analytic Hierarchy Process (AHP) – e.g. used by Decision Lens and Expert Choice – asks:

-“On a scale from 1 to 9, how many times more (or less) important is criterion A than criterion B – e.g. as in the example above, how much more important is ‘urgency / importance ...’ than ‘likely effectiveness ...’ for prioritizing projects?”
+“On a nine-point scale ranging from ‘equally preferred’ (ratio = 1) to ‘extreme importance’ (ratio = 9), how much more important to you is criterion A than criterion B” – e.g. as in the example above: “How much more important is ‘urgency / importance ...’ than ‘likely effectiveness ...’ for prioritizing projects?”

 Most people would agree that PAPRIKA’s questions are more natural than AHP’s – because, as mentioned earlier, picking one alternative from just two possibilities is the easiest choice in the universe!

-Obviously too, PAPRIKA involves a simple ordinal – ranking – measurement of decision-makers’ preferences rather than a (more cognitively challenging) scaling or ratio measurement – e.g. as in the AHP example above, “On a scale from 1 to 9, how many times more important is criterion A than criterion B?“
+Obviously too, PAPRIKA involves a simple ordinal – ranking – measurement of decision-makers’ preferences rather than a (more cognitively challenging) scaling or ratio measurement – e.g. as in the AHP example above, “On a nine-point scale ranging from ‘equally preferred’ (ratio = 1) to ‘extreme importance’ (ratio = 9), how much more important to you is criterion A than criterion B?“

 Individual-level data enables, for example, cluster analysis to be performed to identify ’clusters’ of participants with similar patterns of preferences.